2ndrew2ncheta/Advanced-Data-Group-Project-3/README.md

 Adding the skeleton for the readme file-------

-# Analysis of TK data set — MM/YYYY to MM/YYYY
+# Analysis of FINANCIALIZED HOUSING data set — MM/YYYY to MM/YYYY

 This repository contains data, analytic code, and findings that support portions of the article, “[TKTKTKTK](https://www.google.com),” published Month Date, Year.
 Please read that article, which contains important context and details, before proceeding.

 ## Data

-This analysis uses TKTKTK spreadsheets.
+This analysis uses LOTS OF spreadsheets.

 The spreadsheets come from the following sources: